MarinaMurashev/codepath-todo-app/README.md

 * Due date cannot be before today.
 * Changes function of the return key on the keyboard to a 'done' key when editing the item's text.
 * Able to clear date once set: long click on the displayed date from the AddItemActivity or EditItemActivity.
+* Priority is associated with a number so it is easily sortable if need be.
+The assigned numbers are incremented by 5 so if there need to be levels of priority in between, they can still be added in later without a sorting problem.

 Walkthrough of all user stories: